imixs/imixs-saga/README.md

 ### docker-hub

 Imixs-Microservice is also available on [Docker-Hub](https://hub.docker.com/r/imixs/imixs-microservice/).
 The public docker images can be used for development and production.
 If you need technical support please contact [imixs.com](http://www.imixs.com)

+# Contribute
+General information about Imixs-Workflow can be found the the [project home](http://www.imixs.org).
+The sources for this docker image are available on [Github](https://github.com/imixs-docker/imixs-workflow).
+Please report any issues.

+If you have any questions concerning the Imixs-Microservice please see the [Imixs-Microservice Project on GitHub](https://github.com/imixs/imixs-microservice)

+# Development

+You can use Imixs-Microservice also as a template for custom applications.
+To build the project code run the maven command:

+    mvn clean install -DskipTests

+During development the docker container environment variable 'DEBUG=true' can be used to run wildfly in a debug mode listening on port 8787.